 A powerful new tool is only useful if your team knows how to use it.
 Don’t underestimate the importance of a solid training plan.
 Start by identifying key users from different departments who can become internal champions for the new software.
 Provide them with comprehensive training and empower them to help their colleagues.
 You should also set clear expectations and demonstrate how the new system will make their jobs easier, not harder.
 Getting buy-in from your team is crucial for long-term success.
 When everyone is committed and understands the “why” behind the change, you’re more likely to reduce distribution and fulfillment costs and hit your goals.

-Ensuring Your Data is Accurate
+Keeping Your Shipping Data Clean and Accurate

 The old saying “garbage in, garbage out” is especially true for shipping analytics.
 Your new software relies on accurate data to provide meaningful insights and automate processes correctly.
 Before you migrate anything, take the time to clean up your existing data.
 This includes verifying customer addresses, standardizing product weights and dimensions, and organizing historical shipping records.
 Inaccurate data can lead to incorrect rate calculations, failed deliveries, and misleading performance reports.
 Investing in data hygiene upfront ensures that the reporting and KPIs you get from your new system are reliable and actionable from the very beginning.

-Sticking to Your Budget
+Sticking to Your Implementation Budget

 When planning for a new software implementation, it’s easy to focus only on the subscription fee.
 However, you need to account for the total cost of ownership.
 This includes one-time implementation fees, data migration costs, team training expenses, and any potential customizations you might need.
 Create a detailed budget that covers every phase of the project.
 It’s also smart to build in a contingency fund for unexpected issues.
 A clear budget helps you justify the investment and track your return over time.
 Remember, the goal is to find a solution that not only fits your budget but also delivers significant savings through services like parcel and LTL contract optimization.